 Next to lush vegetation, Crete is also home to plenty of livestock living in the mountains.
 Goats, sheep, and the efforts of hard-working shepherds are the reasons behind the world-class and outstanding Cretan cheese.

-Cretans adore dairy products and use them in most of their meals, either alone or inside their food recipes.
+Cretans adore dairy products and use them in most of their meals, alone or inside their recipes.
+Although there are many variations of Cretan cheese, the quality and taste are always exceptional.

 You do not want to miss the chance to get some of this renowned Cretan cheese with you back home… Therefore, pack some aged Graviera Kritis and enjoy it once you’re back home… if you ever manage to make it last that long!